abetusk/2d/ellemal/moth/README.md

 This patch is based on the
-image of a *Dryocampa imperialis* from the 1891 book ['Among the moths and butterfiles: a revised and enlarged edition of "insect lives ; or, Born in prison"'](https://archive.org/details/amongmothsbutter00balluoft/page/122) by Julia P. Ballard (Julia Perkins).
+image of a *Dryocampa imperialis* from the 1891 book ['Among the moths and butterflies: a revised and enlarged edition of "insect lives ; or, Born in prison"'](https://archive.org/details/amongmothsbutter00balluoft/page/122) by Julia P. Ballard (Julia Perkins).

 The basis for the lunar eclipse was taken from the 1881 book